SagarBansal7/iOS-Application-Solution-Firms/README.md

 ![Image5](https://user-images.githubusercontent.com/37155988/92641516-e0522d00-f2ac-11ea-95d2-724a945a707a.png)

-<div align="center">(Here, x-axis represents the number of applications, y-axis represents the prime genre, and color varies by the ratio of ratings of current version over total ratings (Deep Red being the lowest and Deep Blue being the highest value).)</div>
+<div align="center">(Here, x-axis represents the number of applications, y-axis represents the prime genre, and color varies by the ratio of ratings of current version over total ratings (deep red being the lowest and deep blue being the highest value).)</div>

 ### Recommendations